 Beschreibung

 The book offers a thorough study of the literary tensions and two-world structure of the fantastic short stories by H. G. Wells (1866–1946).
-It exposes Trickster games in the storytelling and pinpoints his staple methods of artistic composition.
+It exposes trickster games in the storytelling and pinpoints Wells’s staple methods of artistic composition – the mounting of various literary tensions built upon the body of traditional, dexterously combined genre elements and innovative topoi.

 Autorenportrait